 Public Lending Right for New Zealand Authors

-Authors are entitled to receive annual compensation based on the number of copies of their title/s estimated to be held in New Zealand libraries.
-This is determined by a survey undertaken by the National Library.
+As an author registered with the Public Lending Right (PLR) scheme, you’re entitled to receive an annual payment based on the number of copies of your title held in New Zealand libraries.
+This number is determined by a regular survey.

 Payments from the PLR fund

-The Public Lending Right fund is divided among registered authors, based on how many copies of their works are held by libraries.
+The Public Lending Right fund ($2.4 million annually) is divided among registered authors, based on how many copies of their works are held by libraries.